What Percent Is 17 Out Of 20

 According to recent surveys, a significant percentage of adults still struggle with basic percentage calculations.
 A study by the National Numeracy organization found that nearly one in five adults in the UK cannot calculate percentage changes accurately.
 This highlights the need for continued education and resources to improve numeracy skills.
 In response, many educational platforms and apps have been developed to help people master percentages and other essential math concepts.

 Professional insights suggest that a deeper understanding of percentages can lead to better decision-making in various aspects of life.
-For example, being able to quickly calculate discounts while shopping can save you money.
+But for example, being able to quickly calculate discounts while shopping can save you money.
 Understanding interest rates can help you make informed decisions about loans and investments.
 And interpreting statistical data accurately can help you evaluate the credibility of news reports and research findings.

 Tips and Expert Advice